The Ultimate Guide to Thinning Hair & Hair Loss Birmingham

 Regenera Activa® vs FUE hair transplant (click for further information).

-TOPICAL FINASTERIDE & MESOTHERAPY
+TOPICAL FINASTERIDE & DUTASTERIDE MESOTHERAPY

 Here at Dynamic Regenerative Medicine we are very passionate about hair loss and believe in true results.
 To add to our arsenal of effective treatments for hair loss we are now offering a NEW and exciting treatment which includes a mix of prescription-strength ingredients such as topical finasteride and many other important ingredients used in mesotherapy for hair loss.
-New information can be found here.
+New information can be found below.
 PLEASE CONTACT US FOR FURTHER DETAILS.